Exact density-functional theory as parallel ensemble variational hierarchies: from Lieb's formulation to Kohn-Sham theory: Concluding remarks

 \section{Concluding remarks}

-The contribution of the present work is not a new theorem but a formal reorganization of exact DFT.
-The central proposal is that exact DFT is read most clearly as two parallel ensemble variational hierarchies, namely an interacting hierarchy and a noninteracting hierarchy, together with the Kohn--Sham auxiliary construction that links them on a common admissible density class.
+This work proposes a formal reorganization of exact DFT into two parallel ensemble variational hierarchies, an interacting ensemble theory and a noninteracting ensemble theory, linked by the Kohn--Sham auxiliary construction on their common \(N\)-representable density domain.

-From this viewpoint, Lieb's ensemble formulation is the broad natural starting point for the interacting side, while the exact ensemble noninteracting framework built from \(T_{\mathrm s}\) and \(E_{\mathrm s}\) is the corresponding starting point for the noninteracting side.
-Levy--Lieb, Hohenberg--Kohn, and ordinary pure-state noninteracting or Kohn--Sham formulations then appear as narrower specializations that remain exact on the domains where the relevant admissible-class restrictions do not exclude the minimizing state.

-This reorganization clarifies several distinctions that are often blurred in compressed presentations of exact DFT.
-In particular, it helps separate functional domain from representability class, closure from exact pointwise membership, fractional particle number from fractional orbital occupation, and density reproduction from spectral interpretation.
-It also clarifies why fractional particle number, piecewise linearity, derivative discontinuity, fractional occupations, and Janak-type relations are best understood not as isolated exact facts but as consequences of the variational geometry of the interacting and noninteracting ensemble theories and of their Kohn--Sham coupling.